ramdeniakki/Back-end/readme.md

 - **Session Usage**: `req.session` allows you to store session data across requests for a particular user.

 ### Example 6: Using Flash Messages with Express
+Certainly!
+Let's break down the provided Express.js code that integrates sessions and flash messages using `express-session` and `connect-flash` modules:

+### Code Explanation

 ```javascript
 const express = require('express');